-If you used solvent-based grout or epoxy grout, you should first rinse the area with a solution of detergent and water that has about 1–2 tablespoons of detergent per gallon of water.
-Before moving on to the next step, let the area dry out well.
-Once you’ve cleaned up any extra resin or filler, you can add more grout to seal the area and make a solid base for your tile work.
+If you had a solvent-based grout or epoxy grout, it is best to first rinse the area with a solution of detergent and water in a ratio of about 1-2 tablespoons of detergent per gallon of water.
+Let the area dry well before proceeding to the next step.
+Once you have cleaned off any excess resin or filler, you can apply more grout to seal that area and create a solid base for your tile work.

-Use a putty knife, razor knife, or something to spread the new grout over the base as instructed for the type of grout you are using.
-If you use a brush, toothbrush, or paintbrush, you can cover the brush marks with another layer of grout over the brush marks.
-Grouting with a non-abrasive glue or an absorbent-based grout is recommended to seal all the tiles.
+Use a putty knife, razor knife, or similar tool to apply the new grout over the substrate as recommended for whatever type of grout you are using.
+If you want to use a brush, toothbrush, or paintbrush, then you can apply another layer of grout over the brush marks.
+Grouting with a non-abrasive adhesive or an absorbent-based grout is recommended to seal all the tiles.

-Once the tiling is done and all the extra grout has been removed or at least vacuumed up as far as possible, it is advised that you take care of any scratches in the tiling.
-If your tilework has scratches, you should put a small amount of epoxy filler on them before putting the tiles in place.
+Once the tile work has been completed and all excess grout has been removed or at least vacuumed up as far as possible, it is advised that you take care of any scratches in the tilework.
+If there are scratches on your tilework, then you should apply a small amount of epoxy filler to those areas before setting your tile work in place.